channel-io/bezier-react/.changeset/gold-gorillas-shout.md

 Also, `SpinnerThickness` props of `Spinner` is not supported any more.

 When changed to string literal type, it is changed to the kebab-cased value of enum. e.g. `TooltipPosition.TopCenter` -> `top-center`.
-Among the above enums, `TextAreaHeight` is converted to number literal type. e.g. `TextAreaHeight.Row16` -> `16`
+Among the above enums, `TextAreaHeight` is converted to number literal type. e.g. `TextAreaHeight.Row16` -> `16`, and `IconSize.normal` is converted to `m` for consistency